 How Do Credit Catalogues Work?

-Credit catalogues, also known as catalogue credit, function by offering customers a credit limit.
-This is the maximum amount a customer can spend on credit with that catalogue.
-The credit limit is based on the customer’s credit rating, which is determined by the credit check.
-The credit limit can vary between catalogues and can increase or decrease based on the customer’s credit file.
+Credit catalogues, also known as catalogue credit, function by offering customers a predetermined a credit limit.
+This limit represents the maximum amount a customer can spend on credit with that specific catalogue.
+The credit limit is determined by the customer’s credit rating, which is assessed through a credit check.
+Catalogue companies, including many catalogue companies in the UK, determine the credit limit based on the customer’s credit file.
 This file contains information about the customer’s credit history, including past borrowing and repayment behaviour.

 What to Look for When Choosing a Catalogue for Bad Credit or CCJs